Fiserv/developer-studio-support/docs/Examples/authorizations.md

 ]
 ```

-#### Fetch the summary of authorizations broken down by the Network for a month
+#### Get summary of authorizations broken down by Network for a Month
 <!-- theme: success -->
 >**POST** `/v1/authorization/summary`